 The museum exhibits works from the Matsukata Collection as well as works created from the Renaissance to the early 20th century that have been acquired since the museum's opening.
 The museum has purchased art work every year since its establishment in its efforts to build and develop its permanent collection.
 These permanent collection works are displayed in the Main Building (Le Corbusier, 1959) and New Wing (MAEKAWA Kunio, 1979) throughout the year.

-In April 2001, Japan's four national museums became independent administrative corporations.
-Thus, the National Museum of Western Art is now under the umbrella organization known as the Independent Administrative Institution National Museum of Art.
+In April 2001, the National Museum of Western Art and three other national museums were merged to the umbrella organization known as Independent Administrative Institution National Museum of Art, which consisted of six museums as of 2018.

 - 国立西洋美術館 (Kokuritsu Seiyō Bijutsukan)